-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has

-ND: not detectable at testing limit

-ppm: parts per million or milligrams per liter (mg/L)

-ppb: parts per billion or micrograms per liter (μg/L)

-ppt: parts per trillion or nanograms per liter (ng/L)

-ppq: parts per quadrillion or picogram per liter (pg/L)

-pCi/L: picocuries per liter (a measure of radiation)
+MaximumResidualDisinfectantLevelGoal(MRDLG):The level of a drinking water disinfectant occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. below which there is no known or expected risk to ND: not detectable at testing limit health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. ppm : parts per million or milligrams per liter (mg/L) ppb : parts per billion or micrograms per liter ( $\mu$ g/L) Primary Drinking Water Standards (PDWS) : MCLs and MRDLs for contaminants that affect health along ppt : parts per trillion or nanograms per liter (ng/L) with their monitoring and reporting requirements, and ppq : parts per quadrillion or picogram per liter (pg/L) water treatment requirements. pCi/L : picocuries per liter (a measure of radiation)